 FUNDING AREAS: Justice, legal services, community, diversity, inclusion

 IP TAKE: This funder focuses on legal aid grants in Boston but has other interests too.
 Low-income and vulnerable Boston residents come into focus for BBF on issues of homelessness, domestic violence, and immigration.

-PROFILE: The Boston Bar Foundation is the charitable affiliate of the Boston Bar Association, and its mission is “to promote justice by funding and promoting innovation in legal services, enhancing access to justice for the underserved and supporting the public interest activities of the bar.”
+PROFILE: Established in 1957, the Boston Bar Foundation (BBF) is the charitable affiliate of the Boston Bar Association.
 The Association traces its beginnings to John Adams, who provided pro bono representation to British soldiers prosecuted for the Boston Massacre.
+It aims is “to promote justice by funding and promoting innovation in legal services, enhancing access to justice for the underserved and supporting the public interest activities of the bar.”
+Grantmaking interests are justice, legal services, community, diversity, and inclusion.